 Temporary Prohibition

 The passage of the Marijuana Tax Act in 1937 was a significant hit to the U.S. hemp industry.
 This legislation imposed hefty taxes on hemp traders.
 Back then, many lobbyists felt threatened by hemp as a competing resource.
 It is rumored that they were the ones behind the passage of the Act.
-However, the hemp history timeline would have significant changes soon.
+However, the hemp history timeline will have significant changes soon.

 Tax Lifted Because of WWII